snowdriftcoop/snowdrift/README.md

 which is hosted on a completely free/libre/open system.
 For convenience and redundancy, we also mirror at [GitHub], a popular but proprietary platform.

+If you are unsure how to fetch the code, refer to the [Further Information](#further-information) section below.

 ## Building and Testing the Website

 Here we provide a quick overview.
 In-depth documentation is also available, and will be listed later.

 1. Install system dependencies: [Git], [Postgres] and [Stack]
-2. Build the project
+2. Initialize the project
 3. Set up the test and development databases
-4. Run the site in development-mode
+4. Run the site in development mode

 An alternative process is to use a virtual machine, via our [Vagrant setup].
 Vagrant works for nearly all operating systems.